 This is the verdict: Light has come into the world, but men loved darkness instead of light because their deeds were evil.
 Everyone who does evil hates the light, and will not come into the light for fear that his deeds will be exposed.
 But whoever lives by the truth comes into the light, so that it may be seen plainly that what he has done has been done through God.
 (John 3:19)

 Listen up, Christians: It isn’t our business to go around “judging” sinners; they stand condemned already.
 We should be seeking to bring them to Christ, not condemn them for doing the same things we did ourselves.
-Within the church, however, we are to be our brother’s keeper (1 Cor 5:12).
+Even Solomon said, “Be not overly righteous, and do not make yourself too wise.
+Why should you destroy yourself?”
+(Ecc 7:16) Within the church, however, we are to be our brother’s keeper (1 Cor 5:12).